 The business must be in compliance with all state and local tax laws and related ordinances and resolutions to be eligible for the exemption.
 Such exemption is not transferable and cannot be applied, used, or assigned to any other entity.
-A business that relocates from a county in Mississippi to a GAP Area is not eligible for the exemption.

-For more information on the GAP areas, contact: Mississippi Development Authority
+For more information on the GAP areas, contact: